Greens Farms, Connecticut: Boundary

 The boundaries of the neighborhood, like those of most neighborhoods with no governmental status, are vague, but according to a New York Times article in 2001, "generally, a resident can confidently claim a Green's Farms address if the property lies within the area bounded by Hillspoint Road, the Fairfield town line and the Post Road".
 The Greens Farms census-designated place as drawn in 2020 follows the same boundaries.
 According to the same article, Turkey Hill Road and Morningside Drive are the heart of the neighborhood.

 Climate

-It enjoys a temperate climate and has many ecological systems, including a salt marsh.
+The neighborhood enjoys a temperate climate and has many ecological systems, including a salt marsh.

 Education, transport, and economy

 Greens Farms is the home to a private coeducational K-12 institution that bears its namesake: Greens Farms Academy.
 The Green's Farms Railroad Station is located on New Creek Road.
 Exit 18 of Interstate 95 serves the neighborhood.
 Sherwood Island State Park is at the western edge of Greens Farms.
-The Nyala Farms Corporate Center, north of Sherwood Island, is home to Terex Corporation, a Fortune 500 company, and Pequot Capital Management, a large hedge fund.
+The Nyala Farms Corporate Center, north of Sherwood Island, is home to Terex Corporation, a Fortune 500 company, and Pequot Capital Management, a large investment management fund.

 Green's Farms Elementary School serves students in kindergarten through Grade 5 in a Gothic-style building with a newer wing on the back containing a library-media center, computer lab and gymnasium.